 Is not the Biblical worldview an all-encompassing comprehensive worldview that does indeed speak to all aspect of life?

-Dualism has crept into the church and made us believe that Biblical thinking is confined within the four walls of the church building.
+Dualism has crept into the church and made us believe that Biblical thinking is confined to the “spiritual” subjects such as prayer, Bible reading, Christian marriage, etc. rather than every area of thought and action.

 Let’s put action to Jesus’ core calling to the Church in Matthew 28:19-20 and Acts 1:8, because education is discipleship.